Baked Alaska – a 1960s Flashback

 Prepare the Cake and Ice Cream Layers

-Place the cake slices on a baking sheet lined with parchment paper.
+1. Place the cake rounds on a baking sheet lined with parchment paper.

-Cover the cake slices with ice cream.
+2. Top each cake round with a large scoop of ice cream.
 Place these in the freezer while you prepare the meringue.

 Make the Meringue

-Beat the room temperature egg whites at high speed until they form a stiff, but not dry, meringue.
+1. Beat the room temperature egg whites with an electric mixer at high speed until they form a stiff, but not dry, meringue.
 Add the sugar near the end of the beating time.

 Bake Until Golden Brown